 The scholarship programme and funding provided

 A TRANSFORM scholarship provides funding to enable students to study Global Sustainable Development at doctoral level at the University of Warwick.
-The scholarship provides funding for four years (48 months) of doctoral study comprising full tuition fees and an annual stipend for living expenses at the UKRI rate (£15,609pa for 2021/22).
+The scholarship provides funding for four years (48 months) of doctoral study comprising full tuition fees and an annual stipend for living expenses at the UKRI rate (£17.668 pa for 2022/23).

 - Applicants should normally have qualifications equivalent to a good honours degree (first or upper second class level) from an academic higher education institution.
 Degrees awarded outside the UK are recognised.
 Students should normally possess or be studying for a Master's or equivalent postgraduate degree.
 Students can also offer a combination of qualifications and experience.
 The University of Warwick bases its assessments of qualifications attained outside the UK on the British Council’s NARIC guide.